minvws/nl-kat-coordination/rfd/0005-raw-storage.md

 The core of this proposal is to:

 1. Drop the BoefjeMeta and NormalizerMeta models.
-2. Tie RawFiles to Tasks optionally, by introducing an intermediate model: TaskResult.
+2. Tie a new Files model in a `files` app to Tasks optionally, by introducing an intermediate model: TaskResult.
-3. Replace our custom RawFile logic with a FileField, and configure S3 optionally using 'django-storages'.
+3. Replace our custom File logic with a FileField, and configure S3 optionally using 'django-storages'.
-4. Save RawFiles on disk with a more useful directory (partitioning) structure:
+4. Save Files on disk with a more useful directory (partitioning) structure:
    `"raw_files" / {Organization.id | "NO_ORG" } / {date} / {plugin_id | "reports" | ... | "UNKNOWN" } / {file_name}`
+5. Relate files to organizations through a many-to-many relationship
-5. Postpone a new timestamping to version 2.1 or 2.2.
+6. Postpone a new timestamping to version 2.1 or 2.2.

 See the proposed model below: